Subject matter and scope of copyrightProtectable works

 Are other ‘neighbouring rights’ recognised?
 How?

 While US law does not use the term ‘neighbouring rights’, it recognises various rights similar to ones covered by that term in other countries.
 Rights of performers and producers of audiovisual works and of sound recordings created on and after 15 February 1972, as well as broadcasters and creators of photographs and many databases, are protected in the US as a matter of federal copyright law.
-In addition, other provisions of Title 17 provide specialised copyright-like protection:
+In addition, other enactments codified in Title 17 of the United States Code provide specialised copyright-like protection:

 - Integrated circuit layouts (called ‘mask works’) are protected under specialised provisions in Chapter 9 of Title 17.